keithgee/garbage_scripts/event_capture/readme.txt

    for processing video files.
 The included ffmpeg binary is intended to work on your Macintosh

-2. Copy the ".mov" video files to be processed into the "event_capture" folder
+2. Copy the ".mov" video files to be processed into the "event_capture" folder.
+   Do copy instead of move, because the scripts are dangerously buggy.

 3. Rename the .mov files to eliminate any characters that might be problematic.
    For example, quotes....